Column: Nickel market no longer afraid of losing Russian supply

 Back in 2022 the potential loss of Russian metal threatened to create a supply chain disaster for many Western consumers.

-Not only was Norilsk Nickel a significant player with annual output of over 200,000 tonnes, but its Class I refined nickel was in heavy demand as the primary product for conversion into battery-grade nickel sulphate.
+Not only was Norilsk Nickel a significant player with annual output of over 200,000 tons, but its Class I refined nickel was in heavy demand as the primary product for conversion into battery-grade nickel sulphate.

 Although Indonesia was rapidly emerging as the world’s biggest nickel supplier, the country’s production was still largely in the form of intermediate products such as nickel pig iron that were better suited to stainless steel production than electric vehicle batteries.